 This Nature Explore Classroom started with a beautiful space and was enhanced with many native and ornamental plants and natural elements including a grape arbor, balance logs, stepping logs, and lovely gathering area under the large fir tree.
 A gate was added between the new community garden and the outdoor classroom to invite children to explore the Nature Explore Classroom while their family is gardening.
 A paved path makes the area accessible for wheelchairs.

 An open grassy area invites students to use large movements in the space while a large open sand area provides a different tactile experience from the usual dirt and woodchips.
 A sensory garden was planted in the classroom which contains a variety of herbs.
 The preschool has a plot in the community garden where the students engage in hands-on learning.

 The building area utilizes natural tree blocks, planks and tree cookies.
-St. Andrew Preschool and Kindergarten is part of the ministry of St. Andrew Lutheran Church.
+St. Andrew Preschool is part of the ministry of St. Andrew Lutheran Church.
 A wooden boat was included near the open sand area to represent St. Andrew, who was a fisherman.

 The entire outdoor classroom is very low maintenance.
 The landscape designer worked with suggested durable planting materials to help with this goal.
 Grassy areas are mowed weekly during the growing season and window planter boxes and labyrinth are weeded as needed by parent volunteers.

 Several areas were completed in conjunction with an Eagle Scout project.
 Local businesses contributed construction materials.
 69 people worked a total of 385 hours for that project alone with additional work days organized during the summer and fall.

 A parent meeting was held at the beginning of the school year with parents touring the outdoor classroom, getting to know the space and the materials available for exploration.
 St. Andrew also offers a free playgroup that is open to anyone in the community.